yucodev/juan/README.md

 juanismo

-imagine not being an "ARRIBA ESPAÑA" simp all day...
+*imagine not being an ARRIBA ESPAÑA simp all day...*